pxydn/pxydn/README.md

 # hi there 👋

-i'm a developer/designer and i primarily build decentralised apps, protocols & smart contracts. i mostly work in typescript & clarity.
+i'm a backend dev & designer and i primarily build decentralised apps, protocols & smart contracts. i mostly work in clarity & ts & founded Syvita

-currently working on web3 software [@syvita](https://github.com/syvita) that uses the Stacks 2.0 blockchain.
+currently working on web3 things [@syvita](https://github.com/syvita) that use the Stacks 2.0 blockchain.

 ### roadmap